 EHR workflow redesign will help your practice to get the most out of your NextGen system.
 Without it, your practice may face provider and staff EHR burnout.
 Poorly designed workflows can also cause delays in patient care, billing errors, inefficient and incomplete quality measure reporting, and miscommunication.

-NextGen EHR workflow redesign can help your organization:
+By undertaking a NextGen EHR workflow redesign, you can help your practice:

 Common Practice Areas to Examine

-- Pre-visit tasks, such as appointment scheduling and verification of insurance
+- Pre-visit: Appointment scheduling and verification of insurance.

-- Patient intake, such as registration and recording of vitals
+- Patient intake: Registration and recording of vital signs.

 How to Conduct NextGen EHR Workflow Redesign

-- Diamonds, which represent key choices or decision points
+- Diamonds to pinpoint key choices or decision points.